Adrian's 2007 Victory Vegas 100 Extras

 If you want to contact me about anything on this site please email me - firstname.lastname@example.org

-I will be upgrading my Vegas 100 to make it unique.
-From eBay I have acquired some new alloy footpegs for rider and passenger.
-I
+I modified my Vegas 100 to make it unique.
+From eBay I acquired some new alloy footpegs for rider and passenger.
+I also purchased

 I ordered a pair of Supertrapp Fatshot silencers and a Power Commander III from www.CruiserCustomizing.com in the USA,

 eBay to replace the standard

 pegs and improve the look.
 I

 had to use an 8mm x 30mm x